ludorama/MadboxTest/README.md

 - No scoring, which is a shame.
 But you can win and receive a nice Log entry tho :), and an automatic restart
 - As I said before I forgot how to make a sine animation, so the wreckage trap swing weirdly.
 Hope nobody will have their eyes exploding while looking at it :(

+What would I do a setp further:
+- 3 more AI players (I actually had it, but I didn't had the time to make each trackpoint delivering their offset points aligned with the track - again, shame not having a spline system!)
+- Track splitting and shortcuts, so users might need to choose between moving forward or trying a different path
+- Moving platforms, which is pretty much default but I lacked the time to
+- Slopes and jumps - again, lack of time to properly test movement behaviors
+- Items perhaps, Mariokart-like?
+Not sure about it, but could work

+What do I think
+- It was an awesome test, a very good reason to go back at full on Unity development again, gamejam-like (where I feel home).
+- I thought it would be much worse than it actually went, so it felt sort of reassuring for me that all those Unity years are not gone from my veins.
+I'm working mostly with UE4/C++ for the last 3 years or so, with Unity sparsely on my personal projects.
+Thought this could ruin this test for me.
+- If that's how the job goes, BRING IT ON! :)

 I guess that's everything.
-It was an awesome test, a very good reason to go back at full on Unity development again, gamejam-like (my home).
 Thanks Mr. Thomas for your time and appreciation, and hopefully it matches your expectations.
 Best regards,